 Monday through Friday, 8 a.m. - 4:30 p.m.

 Welcome to the ACU Medical Care Center, your on-campus health care provider.
-It is our goal to help each student live a healthy life by providing excellent health care, counsel and education.
+It is our goal to help ACU students, faculty, staff and dependents live healthy lives by providing excellent health care, counsel and education.

-All ACU students currently enrolled and their dependents are eligible to receive services at the Medical Clinic.
-Our physician and nurse practitioner treat the full range of primary health care needs.
-We provide primary care for acute and chronic illnesses, infections, allergies, asthma, wounds, sprains, sports medicine, travel medicine, mental health, and women's health as well as other services normally associated with a medical office.
+All current ACU students, faculty, staff and their dependents are eligible to receive services at the Medical Clinic.
+Our providers treat the full range of primary health care needs.
+We provide primary care for acute illnesses, infections, allergies, asthma, wounds, sprains, sports medicine, travel medicine, mental health, and men's and women's health, as well as other services normally associated with a medical office.

 We are happy to coordinate with your doctor at home to provide allergy shots or needed lab work, and can make referrals for specialist care.

 Our on-staff psychiatrist treats ADHD, bipolar disorder, major depression, and other psychiatric conditions that are treated on an outpatient basis.
 Fees range from $35 to $150 for an office visit.

 We are partnering with James McCoy's Drug Store to offer you the convenience of picking up your prescription medicines here at our clinic.
 It's easy to sign up!
 You will need your prescription insurance information, your credit card information, and your former pharmacy information if you are transferring a standing prescription to complete this form (PDF).
 Drop it off at our office and you are all set!